 GE’s services business should be a big story for investors.

-The financial media these days has two stories when it comes to General Electric GENERAL ELECTRIC CO.
-GE 0.0372% the one that says GE is downplaying its banking business and the one that shows how GE is returning to its roots by “making stuff” again.
+The financial media these days has two stories when it comes to General Electric GENERAL ELECTRIC COMPANY GE 0.39% the one that says GE is downplaying its banking business and the one that shows how GE is returning to its roots by “making stuff” again.

 While both storylines are important to GE investors, a separate transformation taking shape inside the world’s seventh-largest company will steal the spotlight in the years to come.
 The seeds of GE’s next big breakthrough were planted nearly two decades ago, but they’re just now taking root as manufacturing enters a technology- and data-fueled era.